Barb Hodgens

 Traditional yogurt making practises have always heated the milk first.
 Heating and holding milk at 82° C (180° F) for 20 minutes (or longer) denatures the milk proteins so that they bind and set together.
 In addition to this, the little bit of evaporation and concentration that occurs during the extended heating helps to improve the texture.

-Dr Davis’s original method specified 10 probiotic (BioGaia Gastrus) tablets be used to inoculate milk into yogurt.
+Dr Davis’s original method specified 10 probiotic(BioGaia Gastrus) tablets be used to inoculate milk into yogurt.
 If you’re familiar with BioGaia Gastrus probiotic tablets, you’ll know how expensive they are!
-We have experimented using fewer tablets and are pleased to say that we had significant results with only 3 tablets.
-Because our experiments produced thick textured, tart tasting yogurt we are confident that bacterial fermentation occurred however, without clinical trials on the yogurt, accurate CFU counts are unknown.
+We have experimented using fewer tablets and are pleased to say that we had significant results with only 3 tablets per litre of milk.
+Because our experiments produced thick textured, tart tasting yogurt we are confident that bacterial fermentation occurred, however without clinical trials, accurate CFU counts are unknown.

 A portion of your first jar of L. reuteri yogurt – the ‘mother batch’ - can then be used to re-inoculate your next jar of L.reuteri yogurt.
-This means that when preparing your next batch, you simply replace the 3 crushed tablets with a third a cup of L. reuteri yogurt.
+This means that when preparing your next batch, you simply replace the 3 (or more) crushed tablets with a third a cup of L. reuteri yogurt.
 It is also possible to freeze a portion of yogurt or whey and use at a later time.

 To ensure the L reuteri strains stay pure and uncontaminated, we recommend re-inoculation not occur indefinitely.
 To ensure the yogurt stays abundant with the L. reuteri strains, and not a breeding ground for other, unwanted bacteria, we recommend starting a fresh mother batch after 4-5 re-inoculations.
 If you notice any significant changes to the texture, smell or taste of your yogurt, you should do this sooner.